DigitalPublishingToolkit/Hybrid-Publishing-Toolkit-for-the-Arts/docs/11_glossary.md

 Unicode is today's standard format for encoding plain text.
 Unlike its predecessor ASCII that is limited to the Roman/English alphabet, it supports nearly all alphabets of the world.
 In addition, classical texts of many historical written languages (such as Sanskrit) can be written in Unicode.

 #####Unix
 Unix is a computer operating system originally developed by the telephone company AT&T in the early 1970s.
 It was the first widely used operating system that allowed multiple users to simultaneously login and work on the same computer.
-Many core technologies of the Internet derived from Unix development, and most Internet servers today run modern versions of Unix (mostly Linux).
+Many core technologies of the internet derived from Unix development, and most internet servers today run modern versions of Unix (mostly Linux).
 Next to Linux, Mac OS X is fully Unix-compatible, iOS and Android are based on Unix technology.

 ###W

 #####Word processor
 Ever since the invention of personal computers, word processors belong to the most widely used computer software.
 Technically, today's word processors like Microsoft Word and OpenOffice/LibreOffice have become hybrids of text editors and desktop publishing software.
-Since the follow the WYSIWYG paradigm, it has become difficult to use word processor documents in markup-oriented hybrid publishing workflows.
+Since they follow the WYSIWYG paradigm, it has become difficult to use word processor documents in markup-oriented hybrid publishing workflows.

 #####WWW (World Wide Web)
-Often referred to simply as the Web, the WWW has become so popular that most people no longer differentiate from the Internet as a whole.
-The World Wide Web was created in the early 1990s as a hypertext electronic publishing system for the Internet.
-(Before the World Wide Web, the standard Internet services were only E-Mail, discussion groups [Usenet], chats [IRC] and file downloads [FTP].)
+Often referred to simply as the Web, the WWW has become so popular that most people no longer differentiate from the internet as a whole.
+The World Wide Web was created in the early 1990s as a hypertext electronic publishing system for the internet.
+(Before the World Wide Web, the standard internet services were only E-Mail, discussion groups [Usenet], chats [IRC] and file downloads [FTP].)
 It technically consists on the HTML and Cascading Style Sheets file formats and the HTTP network protocol, and is accessed via web browsers.

 #####WYSIWYG (What You See Is What You Get)
 A concept introduced with graphical user interfaces and Desktop Publishing in the 1980s: the idea that while designing a document on a computer, it will look on the screen exactly like it will later look in print.